 My three goals are:

-- To get physically stronger through exercise (Blog Post: Running?
+- To get physically and mentally stronger through exercise (Blog Post: Running?
 Really?)

 - To write for children again; to be the children’s author I’ve always wanted to be (Blog Post: Getting back in the writing seat)